opennode/waldur-core/docs/api/customer.rst

 - customers that the user owns
 - customers that have a project where user has a role

+Filtering of customer list is supported through HTTP query parameters, the following fields are supported:

+- ?name=<customer name>
+- ?abbreviation=<customer abbreviation>
+- ?contact_details=<contact details>

+Sorting is supported in ascending and descending order by specifying a field to an **?o=** parameter.

+- ?o=name - sort by name
+- ?o=abbreviation - sort by abbreviation
+- ?o=contact_details - sort by contact details

 Customer permissions
 --------------------